 A $1 million scholarship fund has been created to support 110 high school students from under-represented groups (low socioeconomic status and Aboriginal learners) to pursue science, technology, and mathematics (STEM) subjects at SACE level.

 Scholarships of $7500 to $10,000 can be used to cover the cost of tutors, laptops, excursions or anything that directly supports the student to achieve in their chosen STEM subjects.

-Applications are being sought from Aboriginal learners who will be undertaking SACE stage 1 STEM subject(s) in 2018 and SACE stage 2 subject(s) in 2019.
+Applications are being sought from public school secondary students who will be undertaking SACE stage 1 STEM subject(s) in 2019 and SACE stage 2 subject(s) in 2020.

 To apply for this scholarship you must be:

 - enrolled in a government school

 - committed to completing at least 1 of the following STEM subjects at SACE stage 1 and stage 2

 - demonstrating high potential in STEM subjects (C minimum in year 10 maths and science)

 - willing to participate in mentoring programs, and other activities that support career awareness in STEM and dispositions for STEM learning